 0 Comments

-What do you think?
 Each one clocks in at 500 calories.
 Yes, only four slices of bacon.
 These are sneaky foods that can add quite a few calories to your day.
 Harm Your Heart A review of over 13,446 adults over the age of 20 looked at the impact ultra-processed foods have on heart health.
 Over the course of 2011-2016 they found every 5% increase in calories from ultra-processed foods resulted in a decrease in cardiovascular health.
 And people who ate 70% of their calories from ultra-processed foods cut their chance for ideal heart health by half!
 According to nutrition expert Dr. Barbara Davis: “Not only do people eat more and gain weight, but they don’t meet their nutrient requirements.
 So, essentially, we have a growing number of overweight and obese people who are malnourished.”
 Tend to Contain Deadly Trans Fat In 2015 the FDA declared that artificial trans fats were harmful to eat and gave food companies three years to get rid of them from their products.
 They estimate this move may prevent 20,000 heart attacks per year.
-That’s’ because the body is unable to break trans fat down.
+That’s because the body is unable to break trans fat down.
 So the body ends up building it up in the liver and arteries.
 Even though trans fats are officially “banned” they still show up in many highly processed foods.
 Increased Risk of Early Death A study by the University of Paris looked at data from over 44,000 adults over the age of 45 over a 7-year period.
 This study found that on average 30% of the subjects’ daily calories came from ultra-processed foods.
 However, for every 10% increase in ultra-processed foods, their chance of death increased 14%.
 This increase held true even when controlling for factors like BMI, smoking, physical activity, alcohol consumption and total calorie intake!
-With that being said: What processed foods are you going to start removing from your diet?
-P.S.
-For much more in-depth training on a unique methodology of mindset, nutrition and exercise for taking your fitness journey further, faster - and achieving lasting transformation - check out a free issue of the Mind-Body Breakthroughs newsletter.
+Kind of scary.
+So if you want a 'low-hanging fruit' to improve your health and wellness - removing ultra-processed foods (and Franken's) might be the place to start.
+Onward, Kelan Ern P.S.
+For much more in-depth training on mindset, nutrition and exercise for taking your fitness journey further, faster - and achieving lasting transformation - check out a free issue of the Mind-Body Breakthroughs newsletter.

 Archives